jsummer10/ReplSim/README.md

     - Replaces an item with the least usage and the least recently used
 - LFU: Least Frequently Used
     - Replaces an item with the least usage
-- FIFO: First On First Out
+- FIFO: First In First Out
     - Replace the item that was added first with no regard to its usage

 ### Custom Replacement Policies